-There are countless African American inventors that have no ownership or legal licensing for their creation.
-Yet their invention changed the scope of the world.
-The Massa, or White man that owns the trademark or copyrights for the invention is still getting paid.
+There are countless African American inventors who have no ownership or legal licensing for their creations.
+Yet their inventions changed the scope of the world.
+The Massa, or White man, who owns the trademark or copyrights for the invention is still getting paid.
 In other words generational wealth.
-You wonder what that has to do with the blues, and the psychological anguish felt among those of us that hold those traditions closely.
-Well most of those inventors where skilled musicians, intellectuals, writers and readers.
+You wonder what that has to do with the Blues, and the psychological anguish felt among those of us that hold those traditions closely.
+Well most of those inventors were skilled musicians, intellectuals, writers and readers.
 Yet they own nothing they invented that made Euro History in the “New World”.

 Which brings it back to the Blues.
-Traditional Griots, passed down songs and stories, celebratory songs and songs of worship and hardship…that weren’t meant for commercial sales have been corrupted by the descendants of those who own the rights of the other inventions.
-With that you get the Elvis’ or the Pat Boone’s, or the Eminem’s, leading to White wealth and more Black poverty.
-You hear a lot of people say we need to be economically empowered, or we need to produce things for ourselves, yet it seems to never be noticed that we are the biggest mass producers for someone else’s economy. which leads back to “The Blues, Black Pain, and it’s Psychological Effect” on African Americans.
+Traditional Griots passed down songs and stories, celebratory songs and songs of worship and hardship that weren’t meant for commercial sales have been corrupted by the descendants of those who own the rights of the other inventions.
+With that you get the Elvises or the Pat Boones, or the Eminems, leading to White wealth and more Black poverty.
+You hear a lot of people say we need to be economically empowered, or we need to produce things for ourselves, yet it seems to never be noticed that we are the biggest mass producers for someone else’s economy.
+Which leads back to “The Blues, Black Pain, and it’s Psychological Effect” on African Americans.

 The psychological effects that we wear runs so deep, a caller on the program I listened to tonight pretty clearly and blatantly stated that Black folk needs to practice Eugenics.
 For those of you who don’t know, Eugenics is the science of improving a human population by controlled breeding to increase the occurrence of desirable heritable characteristics.
 Developed largely by Francis Galton as a method of improving the human race, it fell into disfavor only after the perversion of its doctrines by the Nazis.
 Now, they like to use the term Nazi, and say this was a system they implemented in Europe, but there is another Eugenics that we should be more concerned about…Which is the Eugenics created and put into action by Margaret Sanger which is called planned parenthood.

-I know most don’t find Dr. Ben Carson Credible, but I must share this — Ben Carson alleged in an interview with Fox News Wednesday that Planned Parenthood puts most of its clinics in black neighborhoods to “control the population” and that its founder, Margaret Sanger, “was not particularly enamored with black people.”
+I know most don’t find Dr. Ben Carson credible, but I must share this: Carson alleged in an interview with Fox News that Planned Parenthood puts most of its clinics in black neighborhoods to “control the population” and that its founder, Margaret Sanger, “was not particularly enamored with black people.”

-Now, this article isn’t about planned Parenthood, it’s benefits to women or anything like that.
-Nor is this article about abortion, and the right of a woman to have one…..I brought up Margaret Sanger to give an example of how we as Black people are so desperate and psychologically tormented that a Black man would call into a show an propose that we do to our own what some of our people accused Margaret Sanger of doing, as well as what the Nazi’s were doing.
+Now, this article isn’t about Planned Parenthood, its benefits to women or anything like that.
+Nor is this article about abortion, and the right of a woman to have one….I brought up Margaret Sanger to give an example of how we as Black people are so desperate and psychologically tormented that a Black man would call into a show and propose that we do to our own what some of our people accused Margaret Sanger of doing, as well as what the Nazis were doing.

-This is deep, and not a joke, and why those of us that live the traditions and hold dear to it feel a deep rooted pain when questioned about, or have to make a disclaimer when claiming our birthright.
-This is never about being divisive…This isn’t even about you, this is about the inner turmoil felt by Black Folk when debated or when someone attempts to debunk the fact that the Blues is and will always be…..Black Pain and it’s psychological effect on an entire people…those who love the music and it’s traditions, and those who worked to run from it and have it eradicated.
+This is deep, and not a joke, and why those of us who live the traditions and hold dear to it feel a deep rooted pain when questioned about, or have to make a disclaimer when claiming our birthright.
+This is never about being divisive…This isn’t even about you, this is about the inner turmoil felt by Black Folk when debated or when someone attempts to debunk the fact that the Blues is and will always be…..Black pain and its psychological effect on an entire people…those who love the music and its traditions, and those who worked to run from it and have it eradicated.